17th Maine Infantry Regiment: Birney leads

+Aftermath

 Although fighting most of the time behind the wall, a testament to the severity of the fighting was the 17th losses in one hour of seventeen killed and eighty-four wounded.
 Of the color-guard, composed of ten noncommissioned officers, three only escaped uninjured.
 The regiment waited in battle line along the road expecting an imminent attack.
 By 7:00 p.m., after three hours' fighting, the regiment's ammunition was exhausted leaving only their bayonets to rely on.
 II and XII Corps reinforcements arrived in the nick of time letting the regiment fall back to get more ammunition.
 During the afternoon engagement the men had fought well, "with even more bravery, coolness, and determination than ever, now that they were upon northern soil."
 The men had given their army time and room to repair its line from the Confederate onslaught.
 The regiment's stand at the stone wall has been noted as just as much a component of the U.S. Army's eventual victory as that of their fellow Maine men in the 20th Maine at Little Round Top.